peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 --- abstract

-Status Attestations demonstrate the validity status of a digital credential or token, such as its non-revocation status.
+Status Attestations demonstrate the validity status of a signed object, such as a digital credential or token.
-These attestations are designed to be ephemeral and are periodically provided to digital credential holders, enabling them to present these attestations, along with the corresponding digital credentials, to verifiers.
+These attestations are designed to be ephemeral and periodically provided to digital credential holders.
+Status Attestations should be presented to verifiers along with the corresponding digital credentials.
-The approach outlined in this document, which utilizes Status Attestations, makes the verifiers able to obtain information about a token or digital credential validity, without requiring any further information from third-party systems, giving particular benefits in the offline use cases and for the levels of privacy of the solution.
+The approach outlined in this document makes the verifiers able to obtain the validity of a token without requiring any further information from third-party systems, giving particular benefits in the offline use cases.

 --- middle